By Joshua Talib (UKCEH), Cheikh Dione (ACMAD) and Pascal Moudi Igri (CACP-AC) for African SWIFT

 Dr Cheikh Dione is a research scientist at African Centre of Meteorological Applications for Development (ACMAD).
 Within the African SWIFT programme, Cheikh works on sub-seasonal to seasonal forecasting, and satellite remote sensing and nowcasting.
 His research covers a large range of meteorology and climatology, including local and large scale convection, gust fronts, land surface heterogeneity, atmospheric boundary layer processes, weather regimes, and climate impact.
 Research Gate Profile.

-Dr Pascal Moudi Igri is a numerical weather prediction expert at the Climate Application and Prediction Centre for Central Africa (CAPC-AC) and is a member of the World Meteorological Organisation’s expert team.
+Dr Pascal Moudi Igri is a numerical weather prediction expert at the Central African Climate Application and Prediction Centre (CAPC-AC) and is a member of the World Meteorological Organisation’s expert team.
 He is an engineer in applied meteorology (aviation) and holds a PhD in Atmospheric and Environmental Science.
 Research Gate Profile.